CP-Unibo/sunny-cp/README.md

 We invite the developers interested in adding their solver to the default image of sunny-cp to contact us.

+## Authors

+sunny-cp is developed by Roberto Amadini (University of Melbourne) and Jacopo Mauro (University of Oslo).
+For any question or information, please contact us:
+* roberto.amadini at unimelb.edu.au
+* mauro.jacopo  at gmail.com

 ## Acknowledgement

 We would like to thank the staff of the former Optimization Research Group of NICTA (National ICT of Australia) for granting us the computational resources needed for building and testing sunny-cp.
 We also thank all the developers of the constituent solvers without which sunny-cp scould not exists.

 ## References